mbalesni/openpilot-pipeline/README.md

 * **General:**
   * Recurrent state of the GRU and desire are intialized with zeros.
-  * Traffic convention is hard-coded for right-hand.
+  * Traffic convention is hard-coded for RHT (Right Hand Traffic, i.e. Left Hand Driving).
   * A batch consists of `batch_size` sequences of length `seq_len` each from a different one-minute driving segment to reduce data correlation.